dev-akhilesh/secureDocsManager/README.md

 SecureDocsManager is a web application for managing and securely storing your documents.
 It provides functionalities such as file upload, download, and deletion with user authentication.

+## Deployment

+- **Frontend**: The frontend of this Spotify clone is deployed on Vercel.
+You can access it using the following link: [Frontend](https://securedocsmanager.netlify.app/).

+- **Backend**: The backend of this Spotify clone is deployed on Render.
+You can access it using the following link: [Backend](https://securedocsmanagerbe.onrender.com/).

 ## Features

 - **File Upload:** Easily upload your documents securely.